-1. Document the process used, including data flows and organizations involved in assuring data quality.
+- 1. Document the process used, including data flows and organizations involved in assuring data quality.
 Provide reference to Interface Control Documents (ICDs), if any, between organizations that have been or will be developed.
 If the ICD does not exist or is a work in progress, include the names and email addresses of the lead authors responsible for drafting the ICD.
-See [55] for an example of an ICD.

-- 2. Calibration/Validation (Cal/Val see Appendix B) is applicable only to missions in which Cal/Val is explicitly mandated.
+See [59] for an example of an ICD. - 2.
+Calibration/Validation (Cal/Val see Appendix B) is applicable only to missions in which Cal/Val is explicitly mandated.
 Provide documentation of the Cal/Val approach used, including sources of data, duration of the process, the targeted uncertainty budget that was used to assess performance, and the conditions under which Cal/Val are conducted.
-As Cal/Val data sources change or are re-processed, ensure that the information is kept up to date in a publicly accessible location with reference to the relevant geospatial and temporal coverage information that is directly applicable to those Cal/Val data products. - 3.
+As Cal/Val data sources change or are reprocessed, ensure that the information is kept up to date in a publicly accessible location with reference to the relevant geospatial and temporal coverage information that is directly applicable to those Cal/Val data products. - 3.
 Provide a description of how quality flags or indicators (see Appendix B) are used in the product and explain their meanings.
 The following are general considerations regarding quality flags and indicators: - a.
-Define and create indicators to represent quality of a data product from different aspects (e.g., data dropout rate of a sea surface temperature data product). - b.
+Define and create indicators to represent the quality of a data product from different aspects (e.g., data dropout rate of a sea surface temperature data product). - b.
 Ensure that quality flags are related to a quantifiable metric that directly relates to the usefulness, validity, and suitability of the data. - c.
-Identify quantifiable data quality criteria, such as confidence levels and the values of quality flags, which can be used as criteria for refining search queries.
-Provide quality and measurement state information in CF-compliant attributes [22]: flag_values, flag_masks, and flag_meanings [22] (Section 3.5).
-The choice of flag_values vs. flag_mask depends on the use case.
-The flag_values and flag_masks may or may not be used together.
-An example of a complex case in which they can both be used is illustrated in [22], Section 1.7, example 3.5.
-In all cases, flag_meanings is used in conjunction with either flag_masks or flag_values. - d.
+Identify quantifiable data quality criteria, such as confidence levels and the values of quality flags, which can be used as criteria for refining search queries. - d.
 Provide ancillary quality and uncertainty flags to facilitate detection of areas that are likely to contain spurious data (e.g., ice in unexpected places). - e.
 Provide pixel-level (or measurement-level) uncertainty information where possible and meaningful.
 Provide the confidence level (e.g., 95%) to indicate the statistical significance. - f.
 Provide data quality variables and metadata along with detailed documentation on how the metadata are derived and suggestions on how to interpret them or use them in different applications. - g.
 Provide definition and description of each data quality indicator, including the algorithms and data products used to derive the quality information and description of how each quality indicator can be used. - h.
 Provide examples of idealized quality flag/indicator combinations that would likely yield optimal quality filtering (i.e., minimized bias, uncertainty, and spurious observations) for science in a particular domain of research. - 4.
-While a user should be able to independently derive and extract quality summary information from the data files (i.e., via quality flags and quality indicators), the quality summary should also be documented and disseminated at the time that a new dataset version is published.
-The quality summary should at least be a high level overview of strengths and limitations of the dataset, and should be directly traceable and reproducible by the variables within the dataset, such as by referencing the quality flags and indicators used to derive the summary.
+A quality summary should also be documented and disseminated at the time that a new dataset version is published.
+The quality summary should at least be a high-level overview of strengths and limitations of the dataset and should be directly traceable and reproducible by the variables within the dataset, such as by referencing the quality flags and indicators used to derive the summary.
 For example, the quality summary may describe the overall percentage of data that is either missing from the dataset (due to pre-processing QA/QC) or that may be optionally discarded (at the discretion of the data user) due to quality conditions that are expressed by the quality flags and indicators.

-- 5. Provide documentation of methods of estimating uncertainty and how they are included in the data product.
+5. Provide documentation of methods of estimating uncertainty and how they are included in the data product.
 Provide documentation of known issues and caveats for users and consider leveraging DAAC resources for more expedient updating and publication of this information (e.g., forums, Web announcements).
-Also include citations and references to the data used in the validation process. - 6.
-Provide quality summary information such as attributes describing the percent of observations that are missing or are in each quality category.
+Also include citations and references to the data used in the validation process.